 This is actually an older project than the service planner, but it's not as near to being ready for public deployment.
-The author has been using it for over a decade, as it has slowly developed to its present form.
-You can see it in action at the web site for Bethany and Concordia and for Columbia Lutheran School.
+The author has used it for over a decade, as it has slowly developed to its present form.
+With the change in circumstances in the 2020 pandemic, the author now has no installations of this in use.

 Unlike the Service Planner, the calendar shares a niche with many other choices, including very slick ones from the likes of Google and Yahoo!, not to mention desktop applications in practically every operating system.
 The difference with Flexical is simply that you can access it from any web browser, and it can be printed in a nice, traditional, landscape-oriented calendar for church members who may have resisted the Internet so far.
 Not even Google's online calendar can do that, though there are desktop applications that do.
-In the author's opinion, Flexical does it better, though the quality of printing varies widely from one web browser to another.
-This is due to deficiencies in particular browsers, not in Flexical.
-(Google Chrome's printing support is the best at this writing.)
 Flexical started as a fork of another person's project called PHPEventCalendar.

 There are expensive solutions in this domain.
 This one is free.
 Built upon the database component of OpenOffice/LibreOffice called Base, this database is really a work-in-progress.
 It was once implemented as a database-driven web site.
 Though it worked well for me, it was not an easy thing for other people to install and learn.
 Now it is reimplemented in Base, which is freely available on multiple computing platforms.
 All that is needed to install it is to install OpenOffice or LibreOffice with its Base component, and open the database file provided in the archived folder.
 To use it, you will begin by entering data using one of several Forms you can open.
 Eventually, there will also be reports that allow you to present various data and the results of processing it.